 When it’s time to clean those window blinds and shades, where do you even start?
 Have no fear – in this guide, we’ll walk you through everything you need to know about cleaning window blinds and shades, including tips for blinds from inside, outside, fabric, vinyl, and chain.

-We’ll also share some cleaning hacks for lazy people or people with pets/kids in their homes, and let you know how often you should be cleaning your window blinds and shades.
+We’ll also share some cleaning hacks for lazy people or people with pets/kids in their homes, and let you know how often you should be to have clean blinds and windows.
 Finally, we’ll provide some signs that it might be time to replace your window blinds or shades entirely.
 So what are you waiting for?
 Let’s get started!

 Why You Should Clean Your Window Blinds Fabric, Vinyl, and Chains from Inside & Outside